 - Terminal Manager at Black Horse Carriers, Inc. in Hopkins, Minnesota

-The innovative EkoStinger products are proven to act as a safety aid in hazardous conditions.
-Coupled with skilled driving and preparation, the Stinger System's advanced design will reduce the risk of wind-related lost load accidents, truck rollovers, and accidents due to trailer instability.
+EkoStinger's innovative trailer aerodynamics products are proven to act as a safety aid in hazardous conditions.
+Coupled with skilled driving and preparation, the NextGen Stinger's advanced design will reduce the risk of wind-related lost load accidents, truck rollovers, and accidents due to trailer instability.